Current summary of service impacts (updated 24/2/21):

-France and the U.K. have restrictions in place as a result of the virus.
-This is having minimal effects on our own services as we are still allowed to attend the Post Office to drop off parcels and couriers can still call as normal.
-Please note that as a result of Brexit; All of our shipping now takes place from France.
+France has restrictions in place as a result of the virus.
+This is having minimal effects on our services as we are still allowed to attend the Post Office to drop off parcels and couriers can still call as normal.
+Please note.
+All of our shipping now takes place from France.

-Limits on shipping large packages internationally have been imposed again by some of our couriers.
-If we cannot ship your large item we will contact you to see if you want to wait until restrictions are lifted (expected mid January) or receive a refund.
+Limits on shipping large packages internationally have been imposed by our budget couriers.
+If we cannot ship your large item via budget services we will contact you to see if you want to wait until restrictions are lifted, pay extra for a premium service like UPS, or receive a refund.
+We currently have no idea when those restrictions will be lifted.

 Useful links and articles: